-If you want to consolidate and pay off your credit card debt, a balance transfer credit card can help you get the job done—and the best balance transfer cards offer a 0 percent introductory APR on transferred balances for a year or more, giving you time to pay off your debt without accruing interest on your transferred balance.
+If you want to consolidate and pay off your credit card debt quickly, a balance transfer credit card can help you get the job done.
+The best balance transfer cards offer a 0 percent introductory APR on transferred balances for a year or more, giving you time to pay off your debt without accruing interest on your transferred balance.

-But what about balance transfer checks?
-Does a balance transfer check work the same way as a balance transfer credit card, and can you use transfer checks to pay off outstanding credit card debt?
+So does a balance transfer check work the same way as a balance transfer credit card?

 Yes and no. Balance transfer checks can help you pay off credit card debt, but they don’t always come with the same perks as a top balance transfer credit card.
-Plus, not all credit card issuers offer balance transfer checks—if you want Chase balance transfer checks, for example, you can request them online or over the phone, but if you want Capital One balance transfer checks, you’re out of luck.
+Plus, not all credit card issuers offer balance transfer checks.
+For example, if you want Chase balance transfer checks, you can request them online or over the phone.
+However, if you want Capital One balance transfer checks, you’re out of luck.

 What is a balance transfer check?

 A balance transfer check is a paper check provided by a credit card issuer.
-As the name implies, a balance transfer check allows you to transfer a balance from one credit card to another—but instead of making a direct online transfer, you’re writing a check against one credit card so you can pay off another credit card’s balance.
+As the name implies, a balance transfer check allows you to transfer a balance from one credit card to another.
+Instead of making a direct online transfer, you’ll write a check against one credit card so you can pay off another credit card’s balance.

 How do balance transfer checks work?

 Balance transfer checks work a lot like balance transfer credit cards.
 Both transfer checks and balance transfer cards allow you to transfer a balance from one credit account to another.
-In both cases, the amount you transfer cannot exceed your balance transfer card limit—that is, the balance you transfer to your credit card cannot take you over your total credit limit on that card.
+In both cases, the amount you transfer cannot exceed your balance transfer card limit.
+This means that the balance you transfer to your credit card cannot take you over your total credit limit on that card.

 How to request a balance transfer check, by issuer